 - Private banking of your child's cord blood which is usually more expensive.
-(Close to \$2000 initially and then a yearly storage fee over \$175 per year.)
+(Close to \$2000 initially and then a yearly storage fee of around \$125 with a 20 year cost ranging from \$2000 to \$4500).
 You will need to sign up for this service with the cord blood bank and provide the kits to the midwives at birth for collection.
 You are responsible for shipping the blood. - Donation to a public bank where the cord blood is available to anyone.
 This is free but must be arranged in advance with a participating facility.
 We will collect the blood at the birth but you are responsible for getting the kits and shipping the blood.

 Right after birth: We believe that you and your baby should be together unless there is a medical reason that requires us to separate you.
-We promote a gentler birth experience and only give stimulation to the baby when needed.
+We promote a more gentle birth experience and only give stimulation to the baby when needed.
 We do not use a bulb syringe to suction a baby because there is evidence that this can actually damage the baby's throat and nose.
 If suctioning is needed, we use a very small plastic tube attached to suction equipment to remove any mucous that may be problematic.
 You will be encouraged to keep your baby skin-to-skin for the first 2 hours of life to help your baby stay warm.
 This is a better way to regulate the baby's temperature than putting on a hat.
 We can check the baby while he/she is on your chest in most cases.
 We encourage you to breastfeed soon after birth and will help you get breastfeeding started before you go home.

-The first 2 hours are called the "Golden Hours" and we encourage you to spend this time breastfeeding and getting to know your new baby.
+The first 2 hours are called the "Golden Hours" and we encouraged you to spend this time breastfeeding and getting to know your new baby.
 We hope you will consider delaying family visits and time spent on social media and phones during this time.
-Your baby needs your full attention to bond, and we'll be monitoring their transition after birth.
+Your baby needs your full attention to bond and monitor his/her transition after birth.
 Between 2-3 hours after birth, your midwife will do an initial newborn exam while your baby is beside you.
 Most families are ready to go home in 4 hours after birth.
 Some may need closer monitoring for up to 12 hours.

-Antibiotic Eye Ointment Consent Info

-New Mexico state law requires that erythromycin antibiotic ointment be placed in the newborn's eyes immediately after birth.
-This is done to reduce the risk of an unknown gonorrhea or chlamydia infection that the newborn may have been exposed to when passing through the vagina.
+Antibiotic Eye Ointment: New Mexico state law requires that erythromycin antibiotic ointment be placed in the newborn's eyes immediately after birth.
+The U.S. Preventive Services Task Force, Centers for Disease Control and the World Health Organization recommend that all newborns be given preventive medication.
+This is done to protect the baby from an unknown gonorrhea or chlamydia infection that the newborn may have been exposed to when passing through the vagina.
 The resulting infection is called gonococcal ophthalmia neonatorum which can result in corneal scarring, ocular perforation and blindness.
-About 1% of newborn eye infections are caused by gonorrhea, up to 40% are caused by chlamydia and 30-50% are caused by bacteria that live on the skin and in the lungs, vagina, stomach, and intestines which are easily treatable and do not cause blindness.